 For cases where you must push, we offer the Pushgateway.

-If you want to extract Prometheus metrics from application logs, Google's mtail might be helpful.
+If you want to extract Prometheus metrics from application logs, Grafana Loki is designed for just that.
+See Loki's metric queries documentation.

 Prometheus is released under the Apache 2.0 license.